medic/cht-docs/content/en/running-programs/_index.md

 **Community led implementations**

-The CHT has a robust community that works together to identify goals that are used to run CHT implementations.
-Community led implementations emphasize on the importance of collaboration and sustainability.
+The CHT has a robust community of practice that works together to support and maintain CHT implementations and contribute to the CHT.
+Community led implementations emphasize on the importance of collaboration, local ownership and sustainability.
 As a technical steward of the CHT, Medic has also established a network of local and regional technical organizations that have been onboarded on CHT to enable them to build and support CHT powered applications independently.

 **Research initiatives, innovations and studies**